joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

-Coordination Runtime (CCR)](https://en.wikipedia.org/wiki/Concurrency_and_Coordination_Runtime) was very complex (but had many satisfied customers); the Axum language was, well, a new language; MSR's [Cω]( http://research.microsoft.com/en-us/um/cambridge/projects/comega/) was powerful, but required language changes which we were hesitant to pursue (though the derivative library-only work, [Joins]( http://research.microsoft.com/en-us/um/people/crusso/joins/), held some promise); and so on.
+Coordination Runtime (CCR)](https://en.wikipedia.org/wiki/Concurrency_and_Coordination_Runtime) was very complex (but had many satisfied customers); the Axum language was, well, a new language; MSR's [Cω]( http://research.microsoft.com/en-us/um/cambridge/projects/comega/) was powerful, but required language changes which some were hesitant to pursue (though the derivative library-only work, [Joins]( http://research.microsoft.com/en-us/um/people/crusso/joins/), held some promise); and so on.
 Second, it didn't help that everyone seemed to have a different idea on what the fundamental concepts should be.